revathskumar/blog.revathskumar.com/_drafts/2014-11-25-jquery-set-ajax-callbacks-conditionally.md

 $.ajax(options)
 ```

-But, ever since I am introduced to promises, I use the promise way to accomblish things. no more setting of options object conditionaly.
-Since the `$.ajax` method will return a promise, use can use the returned object to chain with `$.done` method.
-I like to set the `$.done` method conditionly with the callbacks.
-For me this much more cleaner and extendable than the previous method and its the starting point where I am moving to promises where ever possible.
+But, ever since I am introduced to promises, I use the promise way to accomblish things. no more setting of options object conditionally.
+Since the `$.ajax` method will return a promise, use the returned object to chain with `$.done` method and set them conditionally with the callbacks.
+For me this is much more cleaner and extendable than the previous method and its the starting point where I am moving to promises where ever possible.

 ```js
 $ajOrder = $.ajax({